 Via ferrata installed as a tourist attraction near the town of Ollantaytambo is a route of little difficulty level, although somewhat exposed, especially the Nepalese bridge.
 Climb about 300 meters of altitude at the foot of the Urubamba River, one of the natural accesses to Machu Picchu.

-A via ferrata is a mountain route that follows a vertical or horizontal progression itinerary and is equipped with different artificial elements such as staples, pegs, hanging bridges, chains or zip lines, which help us progress and allow us to reach areas that are difficult to access. mountaineers not used to climbing.
+A via ferrata Peru is a mountain route that follows a vertical or horizontal progression itinerary and is equipped with different artificial elements such as staples, pegs, hanging bridges, chains or zip line Cusco, which help us progress and allow us to reach areas that are difficult to access. mountaineers not used to climbing.
 To carry out this activity safely, we must use specific technical material.
 Helmet, harness, anchor line and energy dissipator.
 This dissipator has specific carabiners, which are connected to a steel cable that is anchored along the entire route and that secures whoever walks it in the event of a fall.

 We will find different scales that determine the complexity of this type of tours.
 We use what we believe is the most popular: the Hüsler scale.
 This measurement system establishes a series that goes from K1, the simplest level, to K6, the most extreme level.
 The value that determines the classification of each via ferrata is established by 5 factors: strength, resistance, equipment, type of terrain and psychological factor.

-In this modality, we will climb an alternative route to the via ferrata of the Sacred Valley to reach its highest part.
+In this modality, we will climb an alternative route to the via ferrata Sacred Valley to reach its highest part.
 After satisfying our appetite with a delicious meal, we will descend the 7 zip line cables, ranging in length from 150 to 700 meters.
 We will experience a unique adrenaline rush!

 We will climb the railway route of the Sacred Valley of the Incas and, after eating, you will be able to jump along the 3 zip line cables between 170 and 200 meters in length.
 A perfect option for the less daring!